cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Will Kenrith Emblem

-Cards equivalent to the Will Kenrith Emblem (which grants Whenever you activate an ability that isn’t a mana ability, copy it.
-You may choose new targets for the copy) in blue are:
+Closest equivalents to the Will Kenrith emblem (which gives you Whenever you activate an ability that isn’t a mana ability, copy it.
+You may choose new targets for the copy.) in blue cards:

-1. Strionic Resonator — Copies any triggered ability.
+1. Strionic Resonator - Artifact that copies triggered abilities.

 Results: